Virtual Private Cloud-VPC – All You Need To Know in 2025

 Key Components of a VPC

 • Subnets – A VPC is divided into smaller sections called subnets.
 Each subnet can be either public (connected to the internet) or private (only accessible within the VPC).
-This helps in organizing and securing network resources.
+This helps in organising and securing network resources.

 • Route Tables – Route tables control how network traffic moves within the VPC.
 They define which paths data should take to reach different parts of the network or the internet.